Tracy Hutson

-Tracy Hutson is an American reality television personality and one of the original style consultants on ABC TV's television series Extreme Makeover: Home Edition.
+Tracy Hutson (born March 18, 1976) is an entrepreneur, a television producer, and an American reality television personality including being one of the original style consultants on ABC TV's television series Extreme Makeover: Home Edition.
 Hutson grew up in Dallas, Texas.

 Acting career

 Hutson has appeared in a number of national television commercials, as well as sitcoms including Damaged Goods and Less Than Perfect.

-Her film roles include the 1997 independent film Mixed Signals, the 2000 independent film Endsville, and the May 2000 TV movie Rated X, starring Charlie Sheen and Emilio Estevez, in which she portrayed adult film star Marilyn Chambers.
+Her film roles include the 1997 independent film Mixed Signals and the 2000 independent film Endsville.
+Further, she appeared in the May 2000 TV movie Rated X, which also starred Charlie Sheen and Emilio Estevez; in this film, she portrayed adult film star Marilyn Chambers.

 Design career

 Hutson began a career as a stylist and designer in 1999, when she started her own design business in Los Angeles.

 In 2003, Hutson joined ABC TV's Extreme Makeover: Home Edition as a style consultant.
 She remained a crewmember until the show ended in 2012.

 In 2011, Hutson and fellow Extreme Makeover personality Tanya McQueen debuted the show Picker Sisters on Lifetime.
 The show follows Hutson and McQueen as they travel around the United States in search of antiques and rare collectibles for their home decor store in Los Angeles.

 Along with The Design Network, Hutson helps "deserving moms" with their interior design in the video series Momtourage.